KetanGupta1818/Attendance/README.md

 # Attendance on chat_box: Roll Number_FirstName SecondName
 Step1: Coppy paste the attendance from zoom chat box to a text file(Notepad).
 Then run the main file.
-Step2: When asked coppy the path to in the input section and answer the futher details which are asked.
+Step2: When asked coppy the path in the input section and answer the futher details which are asked.
 If this was the first class, the name of the students will also be printed on the excel sheet.
 If not than only attendance will be given.
 Green boxes is for present and red boxes are for absent.